Crypto Essentials: Minimum Risk vs. Maximum Returns

 Cryptocurrency, should you invest?

 Cryptocurrency is still an emerging market and investing in crypto is a high risk, high return activity.
-While the volatility of the more established cryptos like Bitcoin (BTC) and Ethereum (ETH)
+While the volatility of the more established cryptos like Bitcoin (BTC)

 has reduced substantially over recent years as they become a more globally-recognised investment asset, the newer cryptos can still be unstable, in some cases their daily worth dropping and soaring more than 50 per cent either way.